Nursing Home Nurse Vs Hospital Nurse has always been a debatable subject for people who are looking for a nursing career.

-Once your illness has been cured, whether it takes a few days, weeks, or even months at home, the time duration of that nurse’s responsibilities, duties go to the end.
+Once your illness has been cured, whether it takes a few days, weeks, or even months at home, the time duration of that nurse’s responsibilities and duties go to the end.

-There will be no interaction with that hospital nurse and you further.
+There will be no interaction between that hospital nurse and you further.

 Nursing home nurses, on the other hand, are quite the reverse, with many people opting to stay in their new surroundings permanently.

-They are free to come and go as you want or leave completely to a new nurse if you want.
+They are free to come and go as they want or leave completely to a new nurse if they want.